e-ISSN 1973-4913

 6

 References: Avoid using abstracts as references.
 References to papers accepted but not yet published should be designated as “in the press” or “forthcoming”; authors should obtain written permission to cite such papers as well as verification that they have been accepted for publication.
 Information submitted but not accepted manuscripts should be cited in the text as “unpublished observations” with written permission from the source.
 Avoid citing a “personal communication” unless it provides essential information not available from a public source, in which case the name of the person and date of communication should be cited in parentheses in the text.
 For scientific articles, obtain written permission and confirmation of accuracy from the source of personal communication.
 References in the text must be numbered in the order of citation.
 References in text, tables and legends must be identified with Arabic numerals in superscript.
 Unpublished works cannot be cited.
-We recommend the use of a tool such as a Reference Manager for reference management and formatting.
-Reference Manager reference styles can be searched here: http://www.refman.com/support/rmstyles.asp .
+Periods should be placed at the end of journal abbreviations in the references.
+We recommend following the NLM's guidelines for reference management and formatting.
+You can search these style formats here: https://www.nlm.nih.gov/bsd/uniform_requirements.html .

 List all authors when six or fewer; when seven or more, list only the first three and add et al. Journal titles should be cited in full.
 The style of references and abbreviated titles of journals must follow that of Index Medicus or one of the examples illustrated below: